 Ron Blomberg earned the distinction of being the first Designated Hitter when he batted in a Yankees-Red Sox game in April.
 Of his 338 plate appearance in 1973, that first one in the DH slot secured his name in the annals of baseball trivia.
 Blomberg walked in his first time at the plate, went 1-for-3, and notched one RBI.
 Red Sox hurler Luis Tiant pitched a complete game, leading his fellow Bostonians to a 15-5 victory.

-New York Times sportswriter Murray Chass showed the irony of Blomberg’s output: “He broke his bat on the single, which means the first two bats he used today wound up in contrasting places—the first in the Hall of Fame, the second in the trash can.”
+New York Times sportswriter Murray Chass showed the irony of Blomberg’s output: “He broke his bat, which means the first two bats he used today wound up in contrasting places—the first in the Hall of Fame, the second in the trash can.”

 Purists argued against the DH, as they had argued against a 162-game schedule, Astroturf, and domed stadia.
 It was an argument against quantifiable evidence showing the cause and effect of the new position.
 In the May 7, 1973 issue of Sports Illustrated, William Leggett wrote, “In three short weeks the DH has put more punch and excitement and scoring into the game—a hallowed game, agreed, but one that was being smothered by the excellence of the pitching.
 Heavily criticized by some before it was given a chance to see the sunlight—a phony rule it was called, desperate, Mickey Mouse, a rewriting of Beethoven—the designated hitter is doing only what it was intended to do.”